 Although your concerns and fears about the side effects of Prozac are valid, how does your boyfriend feel about taking it?
 Perhaps you should trust that your boyfriend's psychologist knows what may be the best method of treatment for his issues.
 Even though there are side effects to taking Prozac, sometimes side effects are worth the positive long-term benefits of the drug.
 Additionally, side-effects do not occur for everyone using the medication.

-If your boyfriend does not want to take Prozac, he should talk with his doctor about other options.
+If your boyfriend does not want to take Prozac, it's recommended that he talk with his health care provider about other options.
 He may get a referral to a mental health professional through his primary health care provider, or from the American Psychiatric Association, the American Psychological Association, or the National Association of Social Workers.

 Although it is ultimately his choice about treatment, your support is a valuable asset for his recovery, so keep it up!Alice!